Table of Contents

 - Set expiration dates — Always use time-limited links when possible

-- Remove metadata — Strip hidden data from images and documents before sharing
+- Remove metadata — Strip hidden data from images and documents before sharing.
+Metadata can reveal your location, device information, and editing history

 - Limit access — Share with specific people rather than creating public links